 We recognise that our suppliers and workforce have a significant role to play in tackling modern slavery.
 We are working to ensure that they are equipped with the right knowledge and skills to do so.

 Senior Management, key Procurement and Technical staff have received Ethical Awareness Training and specific training on the objectives of the Modern Slavery Act and the prevention of slavery and human trafficking in supply chains.

 Our procurement team has been trained on the ETI base code, Sedex, and the social auditing process.
 We have also begun running internal sustainability sessions across all business functions.
 These cover a range of topics including ethical risk and modern slavery.

 We continue to raise awareness of slavery and human trafficking issues throughout the business, adopting some of the key elements of the ‘Stronger Together’ programme across our sites as part of our new employee induction programme, and via internal poster campaigns and presentations at team briefings.
 In financial year 2017 over 90% of our line managers completed ‘Stronger2gether’ e-learning training and our agency labour providers also conducted the training to relevant staff members.

 Ethical training materials and particularly MSA aspects are included in induction training sessions and are available through the company intranet for ongoing guidance as required.

-This statement will be reviewed annually and published on our website.
+This statement will be reviewed and updated annually and published on our website.